ML4SCI/ML4SCI_GSoC/QMLHEP/README.md

-# ML4SCI_GSoC
+# QMLHEP

-Contains all datasets for the evaluation tests
+Contains datasets for the QMLHEP evaluation tests.